Welcome to the NSW Institute for Educational Research

 He has published widely in academic journals, professional magazines and public media about educational issue and is a member of several academic journal's editorial boards.
 Pasi has served as an advisor to the Minister of Education of Sweden (through the Swedish School Commission), the Minister of Education in Malta, Minister of Education in Finland, and is currently advisor to the First Minister of Scotland (through International Council of Education Advisors).
 Most recent books include Finnish Lessons: What can the world learn from educational change in Finland(2015), Hard Questions on Global Educational Change(2017), FinnishED Leadership: Four big, inexpensive ideas to transform education(2018), and Let the Children Play!
 Why more play helps schools and children thrive(with William Doyle, 2019).
 He is adjunct professor at the University of Oulu and the University of Helsinki.
 Pasi is Finnish citizen now living with his family in Sydney, Australia.

-Save the Date!
-May 27 2020 Bringing Maths to Life
+Watch the Date!
+Postponed due to COVID Bringing Maths to Life

 The most recent PISA results issue a major challenge to NSW educators: How can Maths learning be lifted?
 This Conference will draw on leading Maths educators to help teachers meet this challenge.
 The focus will be the middle school, Years 4 to 9.
 To find out more click here